 Real estate crowdfunding has so far returned between 9% – 15% since 2012.
 But their timing couldn’t be better as real estate prices bottomed around 2011-2012 since the 2008-2009 financial crisis.

 I’m betting that real estate crowdfunding enables a tremendous amount of new capital into lower cost regions of the country.
-I put my money where my mouth was and sold a SF rental property in 2017 for 30X annual gross rent and reinvested $550,000 of the proceeds into real estate crowdfunding to take advantage of lower valuations and higher net rental yields in non-coastal cities.
+I put my money where my mouth was and sold a SF rental property in 2017 for 30X annual gross rent.
+With the proceeds, I reinvested $550,000 into real estate crowdfunding to take advantage of lower valuations and higher net rental yields in non-coastal cities.

 For those who can pick the right investments now, they should see a handsome reward in the future.
 Alternatively, you can simply invest in a focused eREIT to gain exposure.

 Invest Only On The Best Platforms

 With real estate crowdfunding, you don’t need to risk $100,000 or more to invest in commercial real estate.
 Instead, you can invest for much lower amounts such as $5,000.
-The best real estate crowdfunding platforms today are:
+Real estate crowdfunding risks can be minimized by investing with the right platforms.
+They are:

 1) Fundrise, founded in 2012 and available for accredited investors and non-accredited investors.
 I’ve worked with Fundrise since the early years, and they’ve consistently impressed me with their innovation.
 They are pioneers of the eREIT product.
-Most recently, they were the first ones to launch an Opportunity Fund in the real estate crowdfunding space to take advantage of new tax laws.
+Most recently, they were the first ones to launch an Opportunity Fund in the real estate crowdfunding.
+Opportunity Funds exist to take advantage of new tax laws.

 Investors should carefully consider their own investment objectives when assessing the gamut of real estate opportunities that are available.
-Real estate investments have many risk factors, so it is important to review the full offering materials for any investment that is being evaluated.
+Real estate crowdfunding risks are real and should not be ignored.
+It is important to review the full offering materials for any investment that is being evaluated.